genesiscommunitysuccess/custom-elements-lsp/README.md

 ## Advanced Usage

-`designSystemPrefix` is used to specify how to handle custom elements which are defined but not exported as registered, and later registered against a design system with a specific prefix.
+`designSystemPrefix` is used to specify how to handle custom elements which are defined but exported as an element registry, and later registered against a design system with a specific prefix.
 An example of this is [FAST component libraries](https://www.fast.design/docs/design-systems/creating-a-component-library).
 Export these with the magic string `%%prefix%%-` at the start of the tagname and then `designSystemPrefix` will override the `%%prefix%%`.

 In the config of this repository it is set to `example` because we use the `example` prefix as set in `./example/src/components.ts`.
 An example of a component exported in this way can be found in the `./example/src/components/button/` directory.